fbpx

 Maintenance Tips/Suggestions:

 Brake boosters are generally very reliable and require no maintenance.
 Some boosters have a small filter in the vacuum line supplying the booster.
-This filter should be replaced periodically to ensure a consistent flow of vacuum to the booster.
-It should be inspected regularly to make sure that its vacuum connection and hose are sound and that the connection grommet seals tightly around the vacuum connection.
-Symptoms of brake booster problems include excessive brake pedal effort, a rough running engine, excessive idle speed, or a whooshing or hissing noise.
-Have the symptom checked by D & R Car Care to pinpoint the cause.
+Regular replacement of this will ensure a consistent vacuum flow to the booster.
+Routine inspection will ensure that its vacuum connection and hose are sound and that the connection grommet seals tightly around the vacuum connection.

 Hydraulic and Parking Brake Warning Light